 For the public cloud like AWS & Azure, the network can be isolated by preventing any outbound traffic to the source environment CIDR range.

 Cloud migration strategies

-Conclusion: Being into the threat of data stealing and attack, few of the mission critical servers needs to be in an isolated network restriction,
+Being into the threat of data stealing and attack, few of the mission-critical servers need to be in an isolated network restriction,

-So, to migrate any servers into these isolated network is a tough work, which needs a lot of preparation and planning before starting any production server migration.
+So, to migrate any servers into this isolated network is tough work, which needs a lot of preparation and planning before starting any production server migration.